turbot/steampipe-mod-aws-thrifty/controls/docs/network.md

 Thrifty developers ensure that they delete unused network resources.
 This benchmark focuses on finding resources that are not attached (and therfore not in use).

+## Default Thresholds
+- None needed to be thrifty!

 ## Help wanted
 - add checks for cost allocation tags
 - add checks against data found in vpc flowlogs for unused resources